Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

 This time, Yuan didn’t listen to Sun’s order to directly fight against the Manchu army; instead, Yuan just followed them marching around the Beijing City, and watched them robing and burning many nearby places down.

-The reason why General Yuan did this was unclear; some said he already secretly surrendered to Manchu, some believed that he was better at defending a city, and others thought he was afraid to lose because he had less soldiers than Manchu, or he was just waiting for a good opportunity to attack.
+The reason why General Yuan did this was unclear; some said he already secretly surrendered to Manchu, some believed that he was better at defending a city, and others thought he was afraid to lose because he had fewer soldiers than Manchu, or he was just waiting for a good opportunity to attack.

-Anyway, Yuan didn’t ambush Manchu army in other cities as Sun Chengzong had planned; this made Manchu troop soon arrived outside of the Beijing City.
+Anyway, Yuan didn’t ambush the Manchu army in other cities as Sun Chengzong had planned; this made Manchu troop soon arrived outside of Beijing City.

-Soon, Yuan was put into prison, because he illegally murdered an important general before, and he should be responsible for Manchu army’s besieging of Beijing.
+Soon, Yuan was put into prison, because he illegally murdered an important general before, and he should be responsible for the Manchu army’s besieging of Beijing.

-After a series of intense battles, the Manchu army still couldn’t get inside of Ming's capital, and Ming Empire also lost many good soldiers and brave generals.
+After a series of intense battles, the Manchu army still couldn’t get inside of Ming's capital, and the Ming Empire also lost many good soldiers and brave generals.

-Therefore, Manchu army occupied four other cities surrounding Beijing, waiting for other opportunities to attack this capital.
+Therefore, the Manchu army occupied four other cities surrounding Beijing, waiting for other opportunities to attack this capital.